emaloney/MBDataEnvironment/README.md

 #### Functions

 MBML functions are declared using the `<Function>` tag.
-Here are some example function declarations from the `MBDataEnvironmentModule.xml` file:
+Here are some examples taken from the `MBDataEnvironmentModule.xml` file:

 ```xml
 <Function class="MBMLCollectionFunctions" name="mutableCopy" method="mutableCopyOf" input="object"/>